 Understanding consumer behavior is crucial for businesses to succeed in today’s competitive market.

-Consumer behavior refers to the study of individuals, groups, or organizations and the processes they use to select, secure, use, and dispose of products, services, experiences, or ideas to satisfy their needs and wants.
+Consumer behavior refers to studying individuals, groups, or organizations and how they select, secure, use, and dispose of products, services, experiences, or ideas to satisfy their needs and wants.

-This guide aims to provide an overview of consumer behavior, its importance, ways to study it, why companies are interested in it, best practices, a common model, examples in the workplace, and the benefits of consumer behavior in corporate marketing settings.
+This guide provides an overview of consumer behavior, its importance, ways to study it, why companies are interested in it, best practices, a standard model, examples in the workplace, and the benefits of consumer behavior in corporate marketing settings.

 Definition and Background

-Consumer behavior encompasses the actions and decision-making processes individuals go through when purchasing goods or services.
+Consumer behavior encompasses individuals’ actions and decision-making when purchasing goods or services.

-It involves understanding how consumers think, feel, and act, as well as the factors that influence their choices.
+It involves understanding how consumers think, feel, and act and the factors influencing their choices.

 Importance of Consumer Behavior